nevdelap/nevsjapanesevocab/Readme.md

 This is a Python terminal application that I use on my phone and tablet to manage Japanese vocabulary that I am learning.
 I've used various Android apps but I wanted something that does exactly what I require, and I have zero interest in App development. ;)

-It is Python 3 with tests, full undo/redo, and uses Pykakasi for kanji to kana conversion.
-Its feature set is just exactly what I personally need.
+It is Python 3 with typing, tests, full undo/redo, and uses [Pykakasi](https://github.com/miurahr/pykakasi) for kanji to kana conversion, and [Jamdict](https://github.com/neocl/jamdict) for dictionary lookups.
+Its feature set is just exactly what I personally need, I need even fewer Android apps.

-**NOTE: I don't expect anyone to use this.
+**NOTE: I don't expect anyone to use this, you have to be a terminal nut for a start.
 This repo and these instructions are for my own use.**

 ## Vocabulary